 One of the great joys of sailing with Cunard in this part of the world is your time at sea watching that incredible scenery roll by while you revel in the cruise line’s signature brand of travel.
 The sophistication, the extra touches and the carefully curated add-ons set this iconic fleet apart.
 With just two guests for each crew member and more space than other ships their size, Cunard vessels have no peer.

-Add the spectacle of gala balls, celebrated afternoon teas, cocktails and world class entertainment to your sailing exploration of one of the world’s great destinations and quite simply, you have the voyage of a lifetime in front of you.
+Add the spectacle of Gala Evenings, celebrated afternoon teas, cocktails and world-class entertainment to your sailing exploration of one of the world’s great destinations and quite simply, you have the voyage of a lifetime in front of you.